GreensfingeExperiment/.github/profile/README.md

 These insights are useful but not always essential — especially when the goal is simply to demonstrate the interface, for example.

 ### ❓ Task

-How can we ignore the execution to find the other product without actually invoking business logic method?
+The search for the product and the number of visits is always mandatory, but the search for the "other product" is optional — so how can we ignore the execution to find the other product without actually invoking the business logic method?

 ---